pasosdeJesus/intercambiador/backend/README.md

 ## Procedure to run backend in development mode

-Install PostgreSQL and from its user in the operating system (e.g. `_postgresql` in adJ/OpenBSD) create a PostgreSQL superuser that will create and operate the database, for example from adJ/OpenBSD:
+Install PostgreSQL and from its user in the operating system (e.g. `_postgresql` in adJ/OpenBSD) create a PostgreSQL superuser (let's say `copton`) that will create and operate the database.
+From adJ/OpenBSD it would be:

        $ createuser -Upostgres -h /var/www/var/run/postgresql -s copton
        $ psql -Upostgres -h /var/www/var/run/postgresql/